100 signatures reached

 4. Strengthening Families

-Many families depend on youth workers and therapists for guidance, behaviour support, and crisis intervention.
+Many families depend on youth workers and outdoor adventure staff for guidance, behaviour support, and crisis intervention.
 Removing these roles leaves parents without vital resources and increases family stress.
 Supporting this campaign helps keep families stable and supported.